Duccioo/WallaPy/README.md

     ```bash
     pip install .
     ```
-    Or, to install in editable mode (useful for development):
+    Or, to install in editable mode:
     ```bash
     pip install -e .
     ```